 Stackable Term Options

 One of their term riders lets you stack term policies.
 For example, a 20-year level term life insurance policyholder can add an additional 10-year term, overlapping the first half of his 20-year policy and maximizing benefits during a period of pronounced financial need.

 If applicants want to be reconsidered for their policies, they will be responsible for paying their own reconsideration fee.

-Banner Life’s policies offer great rates to the young and healthy, but have a reputation for excluding those who have health conditions or a history of drug and alcohol dependence.
+Banner Life’s simplified issue term life insurance policies offer great rates to the young and healthy but have a reputation for excluding those who have health conditions or a history of drug and alcohol dependence.

 Banner Life Insurance Products

 |Length of Coverage||10, 15, 20, 25, 30, 35, or 40 years|